ateeducacion/moodle-contenttype_scorm/README.md

 The plugin defines its own capabilities:

-* `contenttype/scorm:addinstance` — controls who can upload SCORM packages to the content bank.
+* `contenttype/scorm:addinstance` — controls who can upload SCORM packages to the Content Bank.
+* `contenttype/scorm:access` — grants access to the SCORM content type in the Content Bank.

 ## Requirements